LogoTransi-Store

 Idiomatic expression that emphasises the action rather than the confirmation.

-Click on a suggestion to apply it to the translation field.
+Click a suggestion to use it

 Note: AI suggestions are a starting point — always review them before publishing.